 The Social Enterprise Schools is a collaborative experience that helps young people to run their own business and support their communities

 It brings students, teachers, local entrepreneurs and community leaders together to develop skills, build confidence and make a positive social impact, below you can read some of the stories we have collected from young people in Scotland and Australia.

 What is Social Enterprise Schools?

 A social enterprise is a business that uses the market to address social issues.
-This program gives students hands-on experience of running a social enterprise whilst also supporting their community.
+This program gives students hands-on experience running a social enterprise whilst also supporting their community.

 Students decide on the business they want to create and the social issue they want to tackle.
 They might: